iliapopov17/R-mini-projects/Ant microbiomes/README.md

  $ colony   : chr  "C219" "C219" "C219" "C219" ...
 ```

 The dataset includes measurements of pH in the goitre of _Camponotus floridanus_ ants across different treatments and colonies.
-Here are some key observations:
+Here are some key observations:<br>

-**Treatment**: The treatment column, labeled as `treatment`, likely indicates whether ants were immobilized (FA+ suggests presence of formic acid immobilization treatment, if other categories exist we'll check them).
+**Treatment**: The treatment column, labeled as `treatment`, likely indicates whether ants were immobilized (FA+ suggests presence of formic acid immobilization treatment, if other categories exist we'll check them).<br>
-**Columns**: Includes `species`, `worker` ID, `treatment`, `pH`, and `colony.`
+**Columns**: Includes `species`, `worker` ID, `treatment`, `pH`, and `colony.`<br>

-Let's first verify the categories under `treatment` to understand the groups we are comparing, then visualize and analyze the data accordingly.
+Let's first verify the categories under `treatment` to understand the groups we are comparing, then visualize and analyze the data accordingly.<br>

 **_Input_**